Pollution is the unfavorable alteration of our environment, largely as a result of human activities (Southwick; 1976)

 Ionizing radiations: These cause the ionization of atoms and molecules of the medium through which they pass.

 - Electromagnetic radiations such as short-wavelength ultraviolet radiation (UV), X-rays, and gamma rays are produced in nuclear processes, as electrically charged particles like alpha and beta particles produced in radioactive decay, are highly damaging to living organisms.

 - The ionizing radiations cause damage to biological systems and are, therefore, these are pollutants.

 - The damages of radiation may be Somatic damage and Genetic damage.

-- somatic damage – Effects of somatic radiation damage include reddening of the skin, loss of hair, ulceration, fibrosis of the lungs, the formation of holes in tissue, a reduction of white blood cells, and the induction of cataract in the eyes.
-Somatic damage does not pass through the next generations.
+- somatic damage – Effects of somatic radiation damage include reddening of the skin, loss of hair, ulceration, fibrosis of the lungs, the formation of holes in tissue, a reduction of white blood cells, and the induction of cataracts in the eyes.
+Somatic damage does not pass through to the next generations.

 For more information about preventive laws of the Environment click here- List of Environmental laws